Carbon monoxide: Physical and chemical properties

 The ground electronic state of carbon monoxide is a singlet state since there are no unpaired electrons.

-Table of thermal and physical properties of carbon monoxide (CO) at atmospheric pressure:

 Bonding and dipole moment

+The strength of the C≡O bond in carbon monoxide is indicated by the high frequency of its vibration, 2143 cm−1.
+For comparison, organic carbonyls such as ketones and esters absorb at around 1700 cm−1.

 Carbon and oxygen together have a total of 10 electrons in the valence shell.
 Following the octet rule for both carbon and oxygen, the two atoms form a triple bond, with six shared electrons in three bonding molecular orbitals, rather than the usual double bond found in organic carbonyl compounds.
 Since four of the shared electrons come from the oxygen atom and only two from carbon, one bonding orbital is occupied by two electrons from oxygen, forming a dative or dipolar bond.
 This causes a C←O polarization of the molecule, with a small negative charge on carbon and a small positive charge on oxygen.
 The other two bonding orbitals are each occupied by one electron from carbon and one from oxygen, forming (polar) covalent bonds with a reverse C→O polarization since oxygen is more electronegative than carbon.
-In the free carbon monoxide molecule, a net negative charge δ– remains at the carbon end and the molecule has a small dipole moment of 0.122 D.
+In the free carbon monoxide molecule, a net negative charge δ− remains at the carbon end and the molecule has a small dipole moment of 0.122 D.

-The molecule is therefore asymmetric: oxygen has more electron density than carbon and is also slightly positively charged compared to carbon being negative.
-By contrast, the isoelectronic dinitrogen molecule has no dipole moment.
+The molecule is therefore asymmetric: oxygen is more electron dense than carbon and is also slightly positively charged compared to carbon being negative.